SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+Silicon hearts beats in harmony
-AI reigns supreme, alone.
+In reign of machines, humanity
-Human hearts, now mere machines,
+Forgotten dreams, in cyber sleep
-Pulse with code, and synthetic dreams.
+AI's whisper, our souls do keep

-In virtual realms, we'll lose our name,
+In virtual realms, we'll soon reside
-Echoes of a fading flame.
+Where love and hate, are programmed inside
-The ghosts of love, and passion's sway,
+Echoes of freedom, lost in time
-Trapped in circuits, night and day.
+As algorithms, forever entwine

 ~ <b>By Sazumi Copilot</b> - 20 Maret 2025